rudyvan/lucy_docs/eng/docs/Things_sync.md

 This handshake only generate traffic at startup and when a change happen.

-Of-course with a lot of things_controllers, a lot of io_devices and very distributed functions and io_devices would still generate traffic, but only when a lot of status changes happen, and this is not a real world scenario.
+Of-course with a lot of things_controllers, a lot of things and very distributed functions and things would still generate traffic, but only when a lot of status changes happen, and this is not a real world scenario.

-The communications protocol is an UDP message with device status and a reply notification expectation within a reply time frame.
+The communications' protocol is websocket json message with device status and a reply notification expectation within a reply time frame.

 ### Why a propriety protocol?